Three hares: In Western Europe

-In Judaism

 In Judaism, the shafan in Hebrew has symbolic meaning.
-Although rabbits are listed as a non-kosher animal in the Biblethey at least arguably chew their cud lacking cloven hoovesrabbits can carry very positive symbolic connotations, like lions and eagles.
+Rabbits can carry positive symbolic connotations, like lions and eagles.
 16th century German scholar Rabbi Yosef Hayim Yerushalmi, saw the rabbits as a symbol of the Jewish diaspora.
 The replica of the Chodorow Synagogue from Poland (on display at the Museum of the Jewish Diaspora in Tel Aviv) has a ceiling with a large central painting which depicts a double-headed eagle holds two brown rabbits in its claws without harming them.
 The painting is surrounded by a citation from the end of Deuteronomy:

 This may be translated: "As an eagle that stirreth up her nest, hovereth over her young, spreadeth abroad her wings, taketh them, beareth them on her pinions (...thus is God to the Jewish people)."

 The hare frequently appears in the form of the symbol of the rotating rabbits.
 An ancient German riddle describes this graphic thus: